ray-project/ray/doc/source/async_api.rst

 Under the hood, Ray runs all the method inside a single python event loop.
-Please note that running blocking ``ray.get`` or ``ray.wait`` inside async actor method is not allowed. ``ray.get`` will block the execution of the event loop.
+Please note that running blocking ``ray.get`` or ``ray.wait`` inside async actor method is not allowed, because ``ray.get`` will block the execution of the event loop.

 You can limit the number of concurrent task running at once using the ``max_concurrency`` flag.
 By default, only 1000 tasks can be running at once.